-(1) Advanced placement into the second year of the MArch program
+(1) Advanced placement into the second year of the M.Arch program

-A student who is admitted into the second year of the M.Arch.
+In rare instances, a student who is admitted into the second year of the M.Arch.
 Program may receive advanced standing for the first-year courses including the two design studios and may be eligible to receive up to 36 credits counted toward their degree, allowing a student to complete the degree in as few as two years.

-(2) Advanced standing or waivers in individual required MArch courses
+(2) Advanced standing or waivers in individual required M.Arch courses

 A student admitted into the first year with an undergraduate degree in architecture may receive credit for some courses; credit will be evaluated on an individual basis (maximum 9 points).

-MArch students may receive up to 9 pts of advanced standing or waivers in technology and history classes.
-MArch students who have successfully completed comparable courses (grade B or above) at another university may apply for advanced standing or course waivers.
+M.Arch students may receive up to 9 pts of advanced standing or waivers in technology and history classes.
+M.Arch students who have successfully completed comparable courses (grade B or above) at another university may apply for advanced standing or course waivers.
 Waived courses must be replaced by another 3 pt course in the same distribution.
 Completed applications must be supported by a syllabus, transcript, and either a set of course tests or complete course notes.
 Forms should be submitted during the add/drop period of the semester (during first two weeks of classes).

-Once granted, advanced standing will appear as a note on a student’s transcript, but only after an MArch student has completed their first year (both fall and spring semesters.)
+Once granted, advanced standing will appear as a note on a student’s transcript, but only after an M.Arch student has completed their first year (both fall and spring semesters.)
 Advanced standing will never appear in SSOL.